rcbops/rpc-openstack/CONTRIBUTING.md

 2. Once you have created a pull request, tag the doc team for review.
 See [Documentation team FAQ](https://github.com/rackerlabs/docs-rackspace/blob/master/doc/contributor-collateral/privatecloud-docteam-FAQ.rst) for clarification on who to contact.
 3. Await merge.
 Respond to any questions/comments/concerns.

 Any further questions about our github processes, contributor guidelines, or FAQ about the docs and team, refer to: [Contributor collatoral](https://github.com/rackerlabs/docs-rackspace/tree/master/doc/contributor-collateral)

 ## Commits, release notes and pull requests
 ### Fixing a bug

 1. After the bug is triaged and prioritised, make the required changes.
-New features, breaking changes and other patches of note must include a release note generated using the `reno tool`.
+New features, breaking changes and other patches of note must include a release note generated using the `reno` tool.
 Please see `Release Notes` for more information.
-2. Push changes directly to a branch on ```rpc-openstack``` in the ```rcbops``` github namespace (rather than a developers own fork).
+2. Push changes directly to a branch on ```rpc-openstack``` in the ```rcbops``` github namespace (rather than a developer's own fork).
 A pull request is then made from this branch to the ```master``` branch.
 3. Unless a bug is specific to a release branch (e.g. ```liberty-12.1```), commit fixes to the ```master``` branch before any potential backports.
 4. Bugs meeting backport criteria are backported to the release branches (e.g. ```liberty-12.1```) as appropriate.
 5. Github markdown is used to update the original issue with a checklist for tracking which branches have fixes merged.